peterxjang/peterxjang.github.io/posts/2021-02-05_Ortholinear-Keyboards-A-Gentle-Introduction.md

 ### Building a keyboard from scratch

 The only downside with the XD75re is that it does not come as a prebuilt keyboard, you'll need to source your own parts and assemble it yourself.
 Fortunately, this is all a lot easier than it sounds, because the XD75re board has all components already soldered on it.
 This means all you need to do is purchase the right parts and put it all together, no wiring or soldering necessary!

-This video does a good job of breaking down all the possibilities when it comes to building your own mechanical keyboard:
+This video by [Taeha Types](https://www.youtube.com/channel/UCMHXMAeKkI6HXlPfLiYvo9g) does a good job of breaking down all the possibilities when it comes to building your own mechanical keyboard:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1NpNygIrnaQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>